Soccer Focus: Play Soccer with Confidence

 Or how about when you’re in a big soccer game, that's being watched by family and friends and a large crowd?
 This can be nerve-racking, sure, but think about it this way: All these people are supporting you and want you to do well.
 In fact, they know you’ll do well, and are very proud that you made it to where you are.
 So think positively!
 This will help you play better.

 If you're playing a good soccer team, and you know it will be a difficult match, ease yourself into the game.
 But not in a lazy manner.
 Just play smart soccer and not outside your capabilities.
 In chess, this is called “playing the board.”
 In other words, pretend you're not playing another team but rather playing in a way that does the most justice to your abilities and the game of soccer itself.
-This means getting back to fundamentals, such as figuring out the right pass to make, playing the way you're facing, playing one and two touch soccer, dribbling in the attacking third, and not playing dangerous square balls in the midfield.
+This means getting back to the fundamentals of soccer, such as figuring out the right pass to make, playing the way you're facing, playing one and two touch soccer, dribbling in the attacking third, and not playing dangerous square balls in the midfield.

 This can be made worse because of excitement.
 When we get excited about a game, we sometimes play too much as an individual instead of as a team.
 What happens is that you might play as if the focus or spotlight is directed entirely on you, and you then neglect the team aspect of the game.
-You may, for example, try to make that difficult long pass or dribble past multiple players in the defensive third.
+You may, for example, try to make that difficult long pass or dribble past multiple players in your own defensive third.
 Simply put, you’ll do riskier things when you’re preoccupied with your own nervousness and excitement.

 We need to prevent this from happening.
 How?
 Well, to be blunt, cut the heroics.
 Think about what you do well and focus on doing that instead of trying new moves or new techniques that you’re not 100% comfortable with.
 Don’t think that you need to increase your contribution when things aren't going well.
 Instead, take a step back and see what you can do to help the team.
+This is how you play smart soccer.

 Don't forget to have fun.
 Yes, this is something can easily get lost in the game when we worried about impressing the coach or not making a mistake.
 Get your head up and be strong in your body, ready to play smart soccer but also to fight and win the ball.
 Think about all the joy you get when playing the game and what you do well - what you offer your team in terms of skills and spirit.